MicrosoftDocs/minecraft-creator/creator/Documents/IntroductionToGamerules.md

 - [Create an Angry Cow: An Introduction To Behavior Packs](BehaviorPack.md)
 - [Getting Started with Command Blocks](CommandBlocks.md)
 - [Loot and Trade Table Functions](LootAndTradeTableFunctions.md)

+### Scripting and Gamerules

+As you progress through your Minecraft customization journey, you may become interested in writing scripts that set all of these gamerules at once.
+Though your gamerules will stay in place in your created worlds, scripts can help to make your Minecraft experiences more efficient and enjoyable, since you won't have to enter the individual `/gamerule` commands every time you start up a new world.
+You can also change the gamerules based on certain conditions and use other advanced techniques to customize your experience for you and your friends.

+To learn more about Minecraft scripting, see [Introduction to Scripting in Minecraft](ScriptingIntroduction.md).

+Once you have begun writing scripts, you can use this reference to include gamerules in your scripts with the appropriate names and syntax: [GameRule Enumeration](../ScriptAPI/minecraft/server/GameRule.md).